Mayank-2509/python-projects/README.md

 - [Streamlit](https://streamlit.io/) — chat UI framework (`st.chat_message`, `st.chat_input`)
 - Pure Python rule-based matching (no external NLP libraries)

-## 📸 Preview

-Add a screenshot or GIF of the chat in action here — great for GitHub and LinkedIn posts!

 ## 📄 License

 Free to use and modify for learning and personal projects.